mscroggs.co.uk

 If you enjoyed this puzzle, check out Sunday Afternoon Maths XLI,

-puzzles about colouring, or a random puzzle.
+puzzles about regular shapes, or a random puzzle.

 Archive